 Flipping the narrative from Spielberg’s Close Encounters completely, E.T. (love it or hate it), is a really compelling and thought-provoking tale.

-I know 1982 was a good year, I might be a bit biased being born in that year.
-Tron completely changed the Sci-Fi genre.
+1982 was a great year it seems with the release of films like Tron that completely changed the sci-fi genre.
 It is arguably the best of the first CGI movies and a cinematic legend.

 This movie tells the story of an advanced AI capable of controlling every system it interacts with which ends up risking the start of a nuclear war.